Edwardius/ed-eddy-edward-braindump/content/Robot Embodiment/World Modeling/Iterative Closest Point (ICP).md

 $$\mathbf{t} = \bar{\mathbf{q}} - \mathbf{R}\bar{\mathbf{p}}$$

-**This is done iteratively until we reach some threshold error to stop at.**
+**This is done iteratively until we reach some threshold error to stop at.** The SVD approach here is a closed-form approach for finding a transformation based on correspondence.
+However, its not final.
+We have to perform the transform / compute new correspondences, and compute a new transform.